What Should You Know About Al-Anon?

 These are actually fairly common issues people face when they love an addict, and a big part of Al-Anon is working through these and understanding that no one’s alcoholism is your fault.
 Once you learn what you can and can’t control, it can help you shift your thinking and attitude in a more positive direction.

-Al-Anon is a good way to work through things that lead to seemingly endless cycles and ultimately break those cycles.
+So, what should you know about Al-Anon?
+Know, especially, Al-Anon is a good way to work through things that lead to seemingly endless cycles and ultimately break those cycles.